top of page

 Age Graded Scoring Distances

-Anything outside of the following distances will be downgraded to the next distance DOWN for scoring purposes and treated as a wildcard race in the Grand Prix: 1mile, 5km, 6km, 4mile, 8km, 5mile, 10km, 12km, 15km, 10 mile, 20km, Half Marathon, 25km, 30km, Marathon, 50km, 50 mile, 100km, 150km, 100 mile, 200km
+Anything outside of the following distances will be downgraded to the next distance DOWN for scoring purposes and treated as a wildcard race in the Grand Prix: 1mile, 5km, 6km, 4mile, 8km, 5mile, 10km, 12km, 15km, 10 mile, 20km, Half Marathon, 25km, 30km, Marathon

-Rules
+Overall Rules

 To qualify for points

-- Excluded races - parkruns, Cross Country & Fell Races, Challenge/Lap Races, fun runs (unless timed and measured accurately)
+- Excluded races - Ultras, parkruns, Cross Country & Fell Races, Challenge/Lap Races, fun runs (unless timed and measured accurately)

-- You must run in Club Colours (the GREEN vest/crop top or GREEN training t-shirt)
+- You must run in club colours (the GREEN vest/crop top or GREEN training t-shirt)

 - You must be a full member (1st or 2nd claim)